-UNU-WIDER’s research project The changing nature of work and inequality will have a special live session at the IEA World Congress Indonesia 2021.
-Finn Tarp and Miguel Niño-Zarazúa will also present on ‘The Role of Redistribution in the Inequality–Growth–Poverty Relationship: Implications for Africa s Development’ in another session on 4 July.
+UNU-WIDER’s research project The changing nature of work and inequality has a special live session at the IEA World Congress Indonesia 2021.
+Finn Tarp and Miguel Niño-Zarazúa also present on ‘The Role of Redistribution in the Inequality–Growth–Poverty Relationship: Implications for Africa s Development’ in another session on 4 July.
 The IEA’s World Congress is one of the largest gatherings of its kind and brings people from all over the world to discuss their research and policy issues of mutual concern and to address and debate the big economic and policy challenges of our time.
 Expect vibrant discussion as usual and engagement with new ideas.
 The theme of the 2021 World Congress is ‘Equity, Sustainability and Prosperity in a Fractured World’.

 Chair: Haroon Bhorat (University of Cape Town)

 Simone Schotte (UNU-WIDER) — PAPER 1 | The Country-Specific Task Content of Jobs: Measurement and Predictions